melezhik/outthentic/README.md

 # Long story

 Here is a step by step explanation of outhentic project layout.
-We explain here basic othentic entities:
+We explain here basic outhentic entities:

 - project
 - stories